hank-greene/bbmnt01/README.md

 ### send to prospect

-Use this to build an Amway business, but that's no longer an objective.
+No longer an objective, the idea was to use this to build an Amway business.

 <img src="https://github.com/hank-greene/magneticechos.online/blob/main/00-pics/06-send-to-prospect.png?raw=true" style="width:200px ; height:300px"/>